mjakal/sapi5_on_linux/README.md

 ```
 Ex: sh /home/(your_user_name)/scripts/stop.sh
 ```
-When done, click on saved enteries one by one and add Keyboard bindings.
+When done, click on saved entries one by one and add Keyboard bindings.